Read in English

 In the initial stage of your company or your business, most of the governing decisions are taken by the owner itself.
 However, with the expansion of the business, it is required to have a very clear family business governance structure.
 Right governing structures at the right stage of your business is the key to solidity.
-So let’s find out the stage of your business and the adequate governance structure for it.
+Therefore, let’s find out the current stage of your business and the necessary governance structure to be implemented for it.

 - Stage 1: The Founding Fathers

-Even though the business still in its infancy, it is never too late to start planning for the future of it.
+Even though the business is still in its infancy, it is never too early to start planning for the future of it.
 This is the right time to bring up a succession plan.
-Identifying potential leaders and grooming them over time will ease the transition of leadership.
+Identifying potential leaders and grooming them over time will ease the transition of leadership in the future.

 2. Stage 2: The Next-Gen

-Also called the “sibling partnership”, this is where the board and possession are being moved to the next generation.
+Also called the “sibling partnership”, this is where the board and ownership are being moved to the next generation.
 The new leadership will flourish during this stage as they expand the market share and come up with new ideas and products along with the individuals who have a personal interest in the growth of the business.
 However, as more family members are presently engaged within the organization, conflicts and administration issues will, in general, become common.
-Favoritism and familiarity are two such common issues that come up.
+Favoritism and familiarity are two such common issues that may arise.

 3. Stage 3: The Family Legacy

 Family Legacy is also called the Cousin Confederation, Cousin Consortium, or Family Dynasty.
 At this stage, the business’s administration turns out to be progressively intricate as more people are associated with the business, directly or indirectly, including children, cousins, and in-laws.